iamdiptangshu/2022mt93547_Diptangshu_Flutter_Assignment/README.md

 1) Download the Github repository
 2) Download, unzip and install Flutter
 3) Open Environment Variable, and create a new full path to flutter\bin under Path variable
-4) Run flutter doctor to check all system dependencies to run the app are properly installed or not .
+4) Run flutter doctor to check all system dependencies to run the app are properly installed or not
-5) Enter the downloaded repository directory and do flutter pub get
+5) Enter the downloaded repository directory "assignment_todo" and do flutter pub get
 6) Run the command flutter run
 7) Select any of the connected devices from the list